ZahidHassan043/Efficient-OLSR/README.md

 These files can be executed by NS3 simulator (NS-3.30).
 Here all the modified files of OLSR module of NS3 are included.
 An additional script file named manet-routing-compare.cc is also added which helps to run this code using ns3.
+This work focuses on the improvement of the traditional OLSR routing protocol.
+This modification enables OLSR to reduce the routing overhead and volume of the MPR nodes without degrading the other routing performances of classical OLSR protocol in MANET.